voirfilm-tv/streamyfinfr/README.md

 Features
 ------

-With this plugin you allow the streamyfin application to do the following...
+With this plugin you allow the streamyfin application to do the following for all your users...

 <table>
   <thead>